Jump to content

 Everything posted by SMT224

 1. I just did.... remove the SPL from his position.
 I immediately removed him from his leadership position and suspended him from all Troop activities.
 A short time later, the Committee expelled him from the Troop.
 Once parents heard what he did, they concurred 100% and said if we had not acted as we did, they would have pulled their sons from the Troop.
 A number of Scouts were grateful as well, as they now feel safe knowing that the Scout Law is something we do, not just say.
-It's been dark days for the Troop, but sometimes the only way to find the light is to act quickly and decisi
+It's been dark days for the Troop, but sometimes the only way to find the light is to act quickly and decisively.

 3. We actually become more active in the summer.
 July is a week of summer camp, and our June & August camping trips expand beyond the week-end into 3-5 day trips.
 We depart on Friday morning (instead of the typical school-year Friday evening) and return home on Monday or Tuesday or even Wednesday (instead of Sunday).
 And sure some Scouts are off on vacation and may miss a trip, but it's not that different from the school year when some will miss a camping trip due to a game or concert.
-As far as weather goes, while we all like the "perfect" weather of late spring and early fall,
+As far as weather goes, while we all like the "perfect" weather of late spring and early fall, the Scouts seem to revel in surviving the extremes.
+I think it's an excellent learning experience to directly experience and really understand the challenges of both camping at 15F with 7 inches of snow and 103F and 80% humidity.
+Death is just around the corner in either case, so you'd better be careful and prepared with both the right equipment and knowledge.
+They come back with great stories and are proud that they not only survived but thrived, and are ready to do it again.

 4. Sorry Lisabob & Engineer61, I just don't buy the "uniform is a deterrent" argument.
 I have yet to find a Scout who quits because of the uniform.
 Now maybe we're not as extreme as some Troops, but the SPL & ASPL are pretty good at enforcing dress codes and the Scouts quickly learn to comply.
 The main reason kids quit our Troop is because they discover they do not like to camp, and camping is mainly what we do - almost every month of the year in most any kind of weather.
 We all wear a uniform... it is the clothes we put on every day.
-It might be khakis and a polo, jeans & a
+It might be khakis and a polo, jeans & a t-shirt, a retail uniform, or a suit and tie.
+I see no harm in letting kids know that there can be a specific dress code for a specific situation.
+Welcome to the real world.

 5. September - May: Class A (full Boy Scout uniform) June - August: Class B (Troop t-shirt and olive shorts) Any COH anytime = full Class A